-Back injuries, joint problems, or chronic pain can all be causes of an abnormal gait in veterans.
-Accidents or simple wear and tear, while you were in the service, can show up years later in a limp or frequent stumbling while you walk.
+Back injuries, joint problems, or chronic pain can all cause abnormal gait in veterans.
+Accidents or wear and tear while you were in the service can show up years later in a limp or frequent stumbling while you walk.
 Your limp may lead to additional injuries or orthopedic conditions over time.
 While you can’t receive a VA rating specifically for abnormal or antalgic gait, you may still be owed additional compensation if your limp is due to activities you engaged in during service and has caused other issues in your legs, feet, or back.

 In this article about VA ratings for abnormal gait: